mayankmetha/selfie-share/README.md

 <br>
 Known Issues:<br>
 Building sometimes fails with seg fault.
 Ignore for now. <br>
+Tests are failing - which is expected.
+Some APIs need to be added in the BL, and the same need to be invoked in the tests before they can pass.<br>
 Make sure to setup mysql locally.
 `sudo apt install mysql`<br>